Aimlabs vs KovaaK’s: Which Aim Trainer Should You Use?

 Price

 KovaaK’s is a paid aim trainer, currently listed on Steam at $9.99.
 That does create a higher barrier to entry than a free platform, but it’s still a relatively low-cost purchase for players who already know they want a dedicated FPS training tool.
-For that price, KovaaK’s gives players access to a deep library of scenarios, customization options, and benchmark-focused training tools, so the cost is easy to justify for the right user.
+For that price, KovaaK’s gives players access to a deep library of scenarios, customization options, and community-built playlists, so the cost is easy to justify for the right user.

 A huge plus for Aimlabs, on the other hand, is that it’s free.
 The core experience, including a wide array of carefully designed tasks, rigorous benchmarks, and detailed performance tracking, is available to all, so players can start practicing without paying upfront.